Home >Magazine >Why Many Women Are Done Traveling with Their Husbands

 Editor’s Note: Many women who come on NextTribe trips admit that traveling with their husband or romantic partner no longer holds a lot of joy.
 We’ve always been curious about why and appreciate this take on the subject.

-Most people learn to accommodate their spouse’s idiosyncrasies at home, even those of us with husbands who load the dishwasher wrong.
-But traveling together introduces additional stress.
-Packing, reserving hotels, navigating new terrain—not to mention being trapped in a moving vehicle—it adds up.
+Most people find a way to live with their spouse’s idiosyncrasies at home, even those of us with husbands who load the dishwasher all wrong.
+But traveling together?
+That can introduce a whole new level of stress.
+Packing, reserving hotels, navigating new terrain—not to mention being trapped in a moving vehicle—well, it can really add up.

-A recent excursion to Niagara Falls, following an evening meeting in Buffalo, was our first vacation alone together in a while.
-During travel preparation, some of my husband’s endearing little quirks morphed into full-blown Calgon take-me-away moments, minus the bathtub and bubbles.
+In my case, a recent excursion to Niagara Falls, following an evening meeting in Buffalo, was our first vacation alone together in a while.
+During travel preparations, some of my husband’s endearing little quirks morphed into full-blown Calgon take-me-away moments, minus the bathtub and bubbles.
 I feared they might escalate into what the police call “motive.”

 An Early Start